U.N. experts demand probe into alleged Saudi hack of Amazon boss Jeff Bezos | The Japan Times

 The hacking is said to have taken place months before the October 2018 murder of Saudi journalist Jamal Khashoggi, a Washington Post columnist and critic of the crown prince.

-The CIA believes that Prince Mohammed ordered the killing of Khashoggi, sources said weeks later.
-He was murdered in the Saudi consulate in Istanbul by Saudi agents and his body dismembered.
+The CIA believes Mohammed ordered the killing of Khashoggi, sources said weeks later.
+He was murdered in the Saudi Consulate in Istanbul by Saudi agents, and his body was dismembered.

-“We call for an investigation on these claims so that we can have all the facts out,” it said in a message posted on Twitter.

-On Twitter, Bezos published a photograph of himself at a service for Khashoggi with a single word: “Jamal.”

-The special rapporteurs, who released their findings in a statement, report to the United Nations Human Rights Council but are independent watchdogs and not U.N. officials.
+The special rapporteurs, who released their findings in a statement, report to the U.N.
+Human Rights Council but are independent watchdogs and not U.N. officials.

 They stopped short of identifying which specific technology might have been used in the alleged hack, but said software like that made by Israeli company NSO Group or Italian spyware maker Hacking Team could potentially have been deployed.